yaroslav-gwit/HosterRed-HyperVisor/README.md

 - [x] Ubuntu 20.04
 - [x] FreeBSD 13 UFS
 - [x] FreeBSD 13 ZFS
-- [x] Windows 10 (You'll have to provide your own image, instructions how to build one will be released in the Wiki section soon)
+- [x] Windows 10 (You'll have to provide your own image, instructions on how to build one will be released in the Wiki section soon)

 ### OSes on the roadmap
 - [ ] Ubuntu 20.04 LVM Hardened